SomendraZ/ai-safety-dashboard/README.md

 # AI Safety Dashboard

+## Here is the hosted link : https://github.com/SomendraZ/ai-safety-dashboard

 ## Project Description
 AI Safety Dashboard is a React-based web application designed to monitor and visualize safety incidents in AI systems.
 It provides tools for incident reporting, severity analysis, and timeline tracking through interactive charts and data visualizations.
 The project aims to enhance transparency and decision-making in AI safety.